• (216) 532-9138

 Guide to filling the hole after stump removal.

-🌳 Guide to filling the hole after stump removal.
 You’ve removed the stump, cleared away all the mulch, and now you’re left with a hole.
 The question is, what to fill it with?
 How to choose the right material for backfilling?
 Further actions depend on your plans for using the property freed from the stump.
 Construction.
-Usually, any well-compacted topsoil…
+Usually, any well-compacted topsoil is suitable.
+We recommend consulting with the builder to…

 Can I plant a new tree after stump grinding?